craveytrain/dotfiles/README.md

 # What it is?!
 This is my own personal dotfile repo.
+There are many others like it but this one is mine.
 If you're interested, feel free to fork, poach, whatever.

 ## Prompt